abigailwozniak/job-tenure/detail.md

     - Online Appendix Figure 1, 2
     - Tables 2 and 4
     - Online Appendix Table 2
   - The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
-Cohort average separation rates are produced in **cohort-effects-separations.do** and **-byage.do**, and cohort average tenure rates are produced in **cohort-effects-longtenure.do**.
     - Figures 6, 8
     - Table 3
-  - The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
+  - The following tables and figures require summary data from the SIPP and Figure 9 also requires CPS data.
 See elsewhere in the repository for information on processing SIPP data.
     - Figures 5, 9, 11
     - Online Appendix Figure 5, 6
   - The following figure requires summary data from the GSS.
 See elsewhere in the repository for information on processing GSS data.